Full Moon in Cancer: Abiding with what’s small and true, in balance.

 It’s easier to get the sales when everyone is dysregulated, right?!
 Well, if your businesses are those kinds of companies that thrive on perpetuating the unwellness of others, that’s the case.
 But not for everyone.
 I see a future where people want to increasingly supply and provide for others that which is actually good for them– and, I think it can be done through business.
 If business is built with heart at its center.

 Meanwhile, my norm at this time of the year, is me actively trying to reduce the clutter, figure out the essentials, and embrace the center of my being.
 Actually, I cling to the center of my being at this time of year.
 I make sure that I don’t spin with every single swish/swash of wind-current caused by the hustle and bustle of forces much more sizable than I. You could say that I am actively “countering culture.”
 Now, I’m not actually ‘a culture’–so I’m not “counter culture.”
-I’m just a individual, free, and full of self-agency–you could argue that I am a culture, though, because of all my cells and the microbes which make up even more of my body than “I” do, but that’s not the point of my writing here.
+I’m just an individual, free, and full of self-agency–you could argue that I am a culture, though, because of all my cells and the microbes which make up even more of my body than “I” do, but that’s not the point of my writing here.
 I am actively “countering” the dominant culture.

 This is what I am countering: the mainstream energy of the push and rush–keeping up with ‘other’ people and their movements, following the crowd–none of that is appealing to me!!
 Now, this requires very little energy from me when I do it right.
 I simply “stop,” and put my energy into this dark place of “no place.”
 The external me might even seem like it’s doing the movements, and going with the flow, and even a part of the problem!
 In fact, the “little self” version of me sometimes does get overwhelmed; but, I do often manage to bring it right back to the center and identify with quiet version of me.
 I double-down on my efforts to meditate and get clear.
 I keep ever vigilant to “what really matters.”
 My goal is to chisel out what is essential from the informant of my inner quietude.